Sequential Randomization Tests Using e-values: Applications for trial monitoring

 \section{Discussion}

-The e-RT family comprises five nonparametric sequential tests for randomized trials based on the betting framework for e-values (i-bet \cite{pmlr-v177-duan22a}).
-All variants require only that treatment assignment is randomized---no distributional assumptions about outcomes are needed.
+The e-RT family comprises nonparametric sequential tests for randomized trials based on the betting framework for e-values (i-bet \cite{pmlr-v177-duan22a}).
+All active variants require only that treatment assignment is randomized---no distributional assumptions about outcomes are needed for validity.
 This makes them robust complements to model-based analyses.
-The variants cover binary outcomes, deaths-only monitoring, continuous endpoints, time-to-event analyses, and multi-state trajectory data.
+This manuscript focuses on binary outcomes (e-RTb), event-only monitoring (e-RTe), and continuous endpoints (e-RTc).